 The Benefits of Inside Sales

 Certain companies have found that inside sales can radically reduce the cost-per-contact and can even boost overall sales ROI.
 These benefits partially stem from the fact that inside sales reps can simply talk to more leads each day than field reps can.
 If you have a star sales rep, wouldn’t you want them to talk to as many leads a day as possible?
 You can also establish sales groups that focus on specific product or industry segments.
 It can also help managers provide sales coaching to their reps when they are based in the same location.
 Response time is another key issue, and inside sales reps are simply positioned to respond to leads faster.

 But if you are considering migrating workers from outside sales to inside sales, we strongly recommend that you carefully monitor sales metrics to track the ROI of all your reps.
 For example, RingDNA apps give sales managers and executives real-time insight into sales metrics like calls-per-day and revenue-per-rep. Top executives can therefore make smarter decisions about whether inside or outside sales reps are best for the bottom line.

 The Need for Inside Sales Automation

 You might have recruited a winning inside sales team, but it’s just as crucial to arm them with the right technology.
-After all, would you want to pay to train a squad of Navy Seals and then arm them with water pistols?
+After all, would you want to pay to train a squad of Navy SEALs and then arm them with water pistols?
 With the right sales automation technology, your reps can take more calls each day, spend less time drudged with post-call administrative tasks and access game-changing prospect data quicker.
+Sales automation tools can create and manage contact cadences for reps.
 RingDNA was built to supercharge inside sales teams.
 In addition to helping reps hit quota, it can provide managers with data they can use to coach their sales teams to victory.